translate/pootle/docs/server/commands.rst

 Requeue failed RQ jobs.

-Backgorund RQ jobs can fail for various reasons.
+Background RQ jobs can fail for various reasons.
 To push them back into the queue you can run this command.

 Examine the RQ worker logs for tracebacks before trying to requeue your jobs.